dvsa/recalls-mock-api/README.md

 A SAM Local application to help development teams test output from their solution locally for the safety recalls API

+The purpose of this application is to test the functionality of the API calls, not to emulate the modification of records in the database.
+Therefore, it should only be used to verify that each call works as expected, follow up calls will not reflect previous actions.

 ## Requirements

 - node v16.17.1